hbc/NGS_Data_Analysis_Course/sessionI/lessons/03_loops_and_scripts.md

 Now that you've been using quite a number of commands to interrogate your data, wouldn't it be great if you could do this for each set of data that comes in, without having to manually re-type the commands?

-Welcome to the beauty and purpose of shell scripts, looping and looping with shell scripts!
-Read on!
+Welcome to the beauty and purpose of shell scripts.

 ## Shell scripts